Brit milah: Origins (unknown to 515 BCE)

-The origin of circumcision is not known with certainty; however, artistic and literary evidence from ancient Egypt suggests it was practiced in the ancient Near East from at least the Sixth Dynasty (ca. 2345–ca. 2181 BCE).
 According to some scholars, it appears that it only appeared as a sign of the covenant during the Babylonian Exile.
 Scholars who posit the existence of a hypothetical J source (likely composed during the seventh century BCE) of the Pentateuch in Genesis 15 hold that it would not have mentioned a covenant that involves the practice of circumcision.
 Only in the P source (likely composed during the sixth century BCE) of Genesis 17 does the notion of circumcision become linked to a covenant.

 Some scholars have argued that it originated as a replacement for child sacrifice.